The Alouette/Red Wing

 History

-The Alouette was first inaugurated by the Canadian Pacific on April 26, 1926 providing a schedule of just over 10 hours to complete the nearly 340-mile trip.
+The Alouette was inaugurated on April 26, 1926 providing a schedule of just over 10 hours to complete the nearly 340-mile trip.
 The northbound run left Boston around mid-morning and arrived at CP's beautiful Windsor Station in Montreal by mid-evening later that day.

 Its southbound counterpart left Montreal just minutes earlier that evening and returned back to North Station by mid-morning the next day.
-As a daytime train it provided passengers with parlor or coach seating and during the 1940s added the popular, buffet-parlor-observation (owned by Canadian Pacific).
+As a daytime train it provided passengers with parlor or coach seating and during the 1940s added the popular, buffet-parlor-observation.

 This car featured the classic open-air platform so common with heavyweight observations from that era and even showcased its own, illuminated drumhead.